 For the student who has not benefited from the research-based core reading instruction, the components of instruction will include additional focused intervention as appropriate for the reading needs of the student with dyslexia.
-Standard protocol dyslexia instruction provides evidence-based, multisensory structured literacy instruction for students with dyslexia.
-A standard protocol dyslexia instructional program must be explicit, systematic, and intentional in its approach.
-This instruction is designed for all students with dyslexia and will often take place in a small group setting.
-Standard protocol dyslexia instruction must be-
+Evidence-based dyslexia instruction provides evidence-based, multisensory structured literacy instruction for students with dyslexia.
+This instruction must be explicit, systematic, and intentional in its approach.
+This instruction is designed to likely take place in a small group setting.

+Evidence-based dyslexia instruction must be-